Credit reference agencies

 Ask the lender if they are using a credit score to decide whether to give you credit.
 If the company uses a computerised system you should be given broad information about how credit scoring works and the type of things they have taken into account in the scoring system for that company.
 If you are turned down they should tell you if you didn’t pass.
 They should also tell you if you were turned down for any other reason, for example, because of the information held on your credit report.

 If the decision was made solely using a computerised scoring system you can ask the lender to look at your application again.
 This review should be done manually and not using an automated system.
 You may have to supply extra information to support your application.

-When you guarantee a credit agreement, this means if the person whose name the agreement is in does not pay, the creditor can ask you to pay.
+When you guarantee a credit agreement, this means that if the person whose name the agreement is in does not pay, the creditor can ask you to pay.
 Credit reference agencies would not normally record a credit agreement on a guarantor's credit report if payments are up to date.
 If payments are missed, any default or county court judgment could be recorded on the guarantor's credit report.

 If you are a director of a limited company, you may have given a personal guarantee for a business debt such as a business loan.
 In some cases if the company does not pay, your personal credit report could be affected.
 Contact us for advice.